Introduction

 Where Grace Meets Collapse

 For decades, I lived in the margins—of society, of church, of my own soul.
-Addiction carved deep grooves into my life, and shame made sure I stayed hidden in them.
+Addiction carved deep wounds into my life, and shame made sure I stayed hidden in them.
 I lost friendships, ministry, reputation, and nearly my family.
 I lost myself.
 And yet, somehow, I didn't lose God.

 If your secrets scream louder than your prayers—He hears you.